 By the way, it is such a fun place when there is good weather!
 The Mirador de Alcalde has a great 180-degree view all over the port of Barcelona to the whole city, while you can clearly see the tall buildings in the skyline.
 The viewpoint was designed by Joan Josep Tharrats in 1969.

 The whole viewpoint consists of small decks on different levels that are connected by a beautiful fountain, plants, and ornaments.
 Around the whole area, you can find palm trees that give it a calm Mediterranean vibe.
 It is a very quiet place where you can hang out and enjoy the view.
 Especially, during sunset, this place becomes a bit more popular.
 But I have never seen it crowded.
 During the warmer days, there is a small shop where you can buy drinks and relax there for a moment.
-Put this place on your bucket list!
+Put this place on your Barcelona bucket list!

 7. Visit Bar La Plata, an old Spanish Bar from 1945